CommodoreOS/PCUAE/README.md

 Origanal Name - On 14 April 2020 - **Project Carousel USB** - On the 9th October 2020, renamed to - **Project Carousel USB Anniversary Edition** on THEC64 Mini NTSC 2 year Anniversary.

-# Now - Project Carousel USB Anniversary Edition only now, no other version avaiable.

 Sorry some Modes have been removed, AGS, RA Mode and AMIGA Mode not available.